zellerlab/ZellerLab.github.io/projects/_posts/2023-11-01-spatial-community-analysis.md

 website:
 grant:
 grant_url:
-image: /assets/images/projects/spatial_dummy_v2.png
+image:
-tagline:
+tagline: How to image diverse microbial communities in their natural environment to reveal spatial community architectures?
-tags: How to image diverse microbial communities in their natural environment to reveal spatial community architectures?
+tags:

 # Data and code
 github: